slatedocs/slate/source/index.html.md

 # Authentication

-MarketAlerts is currently open for beta and does not require Authentication at this point.
+MarketAlerts is open for beta and does not currently require Authentication.

 # API Reference